BIKE TECH INSPECTION:

 · Colorado Outdoor Search and Rescue Card (CORSAR) Colorado OHV Permit

-· American Motorcycle Association card (Must Show Membership) or purchase at technical inspection.
+· American Motorcycle Association card (Must Show Membership) or purchase at administrative check-in.

 · Valid Motorcycle License Plate and Accompanying Registration